 If you have passed certain industry-standard certification exams, you can receive credit for certifications at UMUC.
 We accept a wide range of certifications in information technology and computer science-related fields.
 Simply provide documentation of the certification to us within five years of taking the exam.

 You can receive credit for professional courses if they apply to your curriculum and have been evaluated by either the American Council on Education (if the courses are listed in The National Guide to Educational Credit for Training Programs) or the State University of New York National Program on Non-Collegiate-Sponsored Instruction (if listed in its College Credit Recommendations).

 You may be able to receive as many as 21 elective credits for vocational and technical credit you've earned from approved institutions and organizations evaluated by the American Council on Education.
 We accept as many as 6 credits toward a certificate, 12 credits toward an associate's degree, and 21 credits toward a bachelor's degree.

-You can receive as many as 30 credits toward your associate's degree and 60 credits toward your bachelor's degree through credit by exam.
+You can receive credit toward your associate's degree or your bachelor's degree through credit by exam.
 Examples of examinations include the Excelsior College Examinations, the Advanced Placement examinations administered by the College Board, the College-Level Examination Program, Defense Activity for Non-Traditional Education Support examinations, and the American College Testing/Proficiency Examination program.